The Damascus Wildlife

 *Buckaroo/Buckarette (Age 13 and under - Option of using .410 shotgun and .22 rifle and pistols with Standard Velocity ammo)

-*Young Guns (also called Juniors /Young Gun Girls (Age 14 thru 15)
+*Young Guns (also called Junior) /Young Gun Girls (Age 14 and 15)

-*Senior/Ladies Senior (Shoots any style, except Gunfighter, age is 60 through 64 or any category younger except youth categories)
+*Senior/Ladies Senior 60 through 64 (shoots any style, except Gunfighter, age is 60 through 64 or any category younger except youth categories)

-*Silver Senior/Ladies Silver Senior (Shoots any style except Gunfighter, age is 65 through 69 or any category younger except
+*Silver Senior/Ladies Silver Senior is 65 through 69 (shoots any shooting style except Gunfighter or any category younger except youth categories)

 *Classic Cowboy/Classic Cowgirl (Duelist style with additional restrictions, 40 caliber minimum, hammer style shotgun,